Cocktails – Aviary Style

 - Prepare an ice bath

-- Combine all ingredients in a mixing glass and stir thoroughly until the citric acid is dissolved
+- Combine all ingredients in a bowl and stir thoroughly until the citric acid is dissolved

 - Transfer to the 1/2 liter carbonizing container and chill thoroughly in the ice bath – about 15-30 minutes